Elisha Nunhofer - Perinatal Psychotherapist & Counsellor, MSc UKCP

 Photos & videos

 My practice is safe and ethical, and abide by the UKCP Ethical Principles and Code of Professional Conduct and the NCS Code of Ethical Practice.
+My clinical work is underpinned by regular clinical supervision from a senior accredited practitioner.
 I am fully insured.

 Maps & Directions